SwiftERM Hyper-personalisation for ecommerce email marketing

 Ecommerce shipping and delivery logistics should by far be one of the most important elements of your customer retention strategy because you need to ensure your products can be delivered to customers in a timely and satisfactory manner.

-Choosing logistics partners means ensuring that they meet the standards you yourself would expect as a customer, including a warehouse with fast pick and pack turnaround and speedy couriers.
-The shipping and logistics solution your choose will be very much dependent on your business model, turnover etc, but some great integrated solutions our clients use, include:
+Choosing logistics partners means ensuring that they meet the standards you would expect as a customer, including a warehouse with fast pick-and-pack turnaround and speedy couriers.
+The shipping and logistics solution you choose will be very much dependent on your business model, turnover etc, but some great integrated solutions our clients use, include:

 • Temando